Purpose

 tbl1table.INSERT INTO tbl1 VALUES (1, 'A1', 1),(2, 'A2', 2),(3, 'A3', 3), (4, 'A4', 4),(5, 'A5', 5),(6, 'A6', 6), (7, 'A7', 7),(8, 'A8', 8),(9, 'A9', 9);View the data in the

-p0andp1partitions of thetbl1table.SELECT * FROM tbl1 PARTITION(p0, p1);The return result is as follows:
+p0andp1partitions of thetbl1table.SELECT * FROM tbl1 PARTITION(p0, p1);The result is as follows:

 +------+------+------+ | col1 | col2 | col3 | +------+------+------+ | 5 | A5 | 5 | | 1 | A1 | 1 | | 6 | A6 | 6 | +------+------+------+ 3 rows in setUpdate the data in the

 p0andp1partitions of thetbl1table.
-Concatenate the values in thecol2column with underscores and the stringupdate, and update the values in thecol2column to the concatenated results.UPDATE tbl1 PARTITION(p0, p1) SET col2 = CONCAT(col2, '_', 'update');The return result is as follows:
+Concatenate the value of thecol2column with an underscore and the stringupdate, and set the value of thecol2column to the concatenated result.UPDATE tbl1 PARTITION(p0, p1) SET col2 = CONCAT(col2, '_', 'update');The result is as follows:

 Query OK, 3 rows affected Rows matched: 3 Changed: 3 Warnings: 0View the data in the

-p0andp1partitions of thetbl1table again.SELECT * FROM tbl1 PARTITION(p0, p1);The return result is as follows:
+p0andp1partitions of thetbl1table again.SELECT * FROM tbl1 PARTITION(p0, p1);The result is as follows:

 +------+-----------+------+ | col1 | col2 | col3 | +------+-----------+------+ | 5 | A5_update | 5 | | 1 | A1_update | 1 | | 6 | A6_update | 6 | +------+-----------+------+ 3 rows in set